D'Elidas: History

 The recipe behind the D’Elidas original yellow hot sauce dates back to 1904 when it was created by a colony of antillean-Panamanians.
 For almost 100 years the recipe was inherited through generations until Elida Valdivieso came up with the idea of commercializing her version of the recipe.

-In April 2002, the D’Elidas hot sauce product and brand was acquired by a group of Panamanian entrepreneurs.
-From that point the company D’Elidas S.A. was formalized and the first exports from Panama to the United States started.
+In April 2002, the D’Elidas hot sauce product and brand were acquired by a group of Panamanian entrepreneurs.
+From that point, the company D’Elidas S.A. was formalized and the first exports from Panama to the United States started.
 Today, D'Elidas S.A. exports its products to the United States (New York, North Carolina, Florida, Missouri, Washington, and California), as well as to Canada, Costa Rica, El Salvador, India and most recently Sweden.

 D’Elidas S.A. started its marketing with their yellow hot sauce "Picante Chombo" containing the main ingredients "Aji Chombo" (Panamanian habanero chili), mustard and vinegar.

 Marketing

-D'Elidas hot sauce is featured in the musical video to the song, "Rojo Caliente" (Red Hot) by Canadian reggaeton singer Meagan Taylor.
+D'Elidas hot sauce is featured in the musical video to the song "Rojo Caliente" (Red Hot), by Canadian reggaeton singer Meagan Taylor.